mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

 Android has two different types of builds: a multi-locale build that ships in Google Play Store, and a single-locale build (containing only one locale) that is mostly used for testing.

 The list of locales included in the multi-locales build is stored inside a file named **maemo-locales** within Mozilla’s code repositories.
-Since the goal is to create Central builds, the file will be in mozilla-central: https://hg.mozilla.org/mozilla-central/file/tip/mobile/android/locales/maemo-locales
+Since the goal is to create Nightly builds, the file will be in mozilla-central: https://hg.mozilla.org/mozilla-central/file/tip/mobile/android/locales/maemo-locales

 ## File a bug to add the new locale